node101-io/zkvot/cli/README.md

   Ensures no votes are omitted by allowing anyone running a light node to participate in aggregation, maintaining decentralization and trustlessness.
 - **ZKP Verification**

   Verifies ZKPs locally.
+Therefore, only valid votes cast by eligible voters will be included in the final results.
 - **Aggregation of Votes**

-  Aggregates vote proofs into a single ZKP, ensuring all votes are counted once.
+  Aggregates vote proofs into a single ZKP, ensuring all valid votes are counted once.

 ## Installation